How to Connect Claude with GoHighLevel MCP in 2026

 2. Bulk Contact Tagging

-form in the last 30 days and tag them 'Fresh Lead'.
+"Find all contacts added in the last 30 days and tag them 'Fresh Lead'."

 3. Personalized Follow-Up Drafts

-draft a personalized SMS follow-up based on their last
+personalized SMS follow-up based on their last conversation.

-Group them by source.
-Show me which lead source has
+source.
+Show me which lead source has the highest close rate."

 Official vs Community MCP Servers